Nickssingh/SMOTE-Unbalanced-Data-Bank-Marketing/README.md

 ![](SMOTE_Images/SMOTEd.png)

 3. We created the Logistic Regression and Decision Tree models on SMOTEd training data (balanced), and then again compared the results with the models created earlier on the unbalanced data.
 The results are from the test data.

+**Logistic Regression:**
+Sensitivity improved by about 36 percentage points.
 ![](SMOTE_Images/LogisticRegression_Improvement.png)

+**Decision Tree**
+Sensitivity Improved by about 29 percentage points.
 ![](SMOTE_Images/DecisionTree_Improvement.png)